rmanalast/ISD-Assignment-03/README.md

 Assignment 1: Classes, Encapsulation and Unit Test Planning.
 This assignment will produce some foundational classes to be used in an overall system.
 Focusing on encapsulation through private attributes and public accessors/mutators, as covered in Module 01, and the classes will undergo detailed unit testing, including careful test planning.

+Assignment 2: Applying Object-Oriented Design.
+This Assignment is extending the BankAccount class from the pervious Assignment 1.
+The BankAccount class will serve as a base class for more specific subclasses.
+Each subclass will inherit the attributes and methods of the base class while adding its own specific features.
+Polymorphism will be used by letting each subclass give its own version of a method from the base class.
+Unit testing will focus on checking that polymorphism works as expected.

 ## Encapsulation
 Encapsulation is a key concept in object-oriented programming.